-The fund is suitable for the investor who would like to have a broad, actively managed Asia fund.
+The fund is suitable for the investor who would like to invest in companies listed or operating in China, Hong Kong or Taiwan.
+The market can be periodically dominated by sharp fluctuations, i.e., there is significant potential as well as risk.
 The fund is most appropriate for an investor who has an investment horizon of 5 years or more.